ansible/awx/docs/docsite/rst/userguide/job_templates.rst

   Please note that this is an example script.
 You should edit this script if you need more dynamic behavior when detecting failure scenarios, as any non-200 error code may not be a transient error requiring retry.

-Most likely you will use callbacks with dynamic inventory in Automation Controller, such as pulling cloud inventory from one of the supported cloud providers.
+Most likely you will use callbacks with dynamic inventory in AWX, such as pulling cloud inventory from one of the supported cloud providers.
 In these cases, along with setting *Update On Launch*, be sure to configure an inventory cache timeout for the inventory source, to avoid hammering of your Cloud's API endpoints.
 Since the ``request_tower_configuration.sh`` script polls once per minute for up to ten minutes, a suggested cache invalidation time for inventory (configured on the inventory source itself) would be one or two minutes.

 While we recommend against running the ``request_tower_configuration.sh`` script from a cron job, a suggested cron interval would be perhaps every 30 minutes.
-Repeated configuration can be easily handled by scheduling in Automation Controller, so the primary use of callbacks by most users is to enable a base image that is bootstrapped into the latest configuration upon coming online.
+Repeated configuration can be easily handled by scheduling in AWX, so the primary use of callbacks by most users is to enable a base image that is bootstrapped into the latest configuration upon coming online.
 To do so, running at first boot is a better practice.
 First boot scripts are just simple init scripts that typically self-delete, so you would set up an init script that called a copy of the ``request_tower_configuration.sh`` script and make that into an autoscaling image.

 Passing Extra Variables to Provisioning Callbacks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~